How Many Ways Can You Cook An Egg?

 Sunny Side Up

-Lastly, we have the sunny side up egg.
-It's similar to an over easy except that a sunny side is not flipped.
-A sunny side up egg is essentially just a fried egg with a runnier yolk.
+The sunny side up egg is similar to an over easy except that a sunny side is not flipped.
+A sunny side up egg is essentially just a fried egg with a runnier yolk that's cooked with a lid.

 Preheat a medium non-stick pan over medium heat with a small spray of oil.
 You need the pan to be hot and shimmering.
 Crack in your egg, cover with a lid, and let it sit undisturbed for about 2-3 minutes, or until you can see that the edges are lightly browned and the whites are set.
 Season the top with salt and black pepper.